proxy-wasm/proxy-wasm-cpp-sdk/README.md

 ### Compiling with the Docker build image

-A Dockerfile for the C++ SDK is provided in Dockerfile-sdk.
+A Dockerfile for the C++ SDK is provided in sdk.Dockerfile.

 It can built in this directory by:

 ```
-docker build -t wasmsdk -f Dockerfile-sdk .
+docker build -t wasmsdk -f sdk.Dockerfile .
 ```

 The docker image can be used for compiling wasm files: